-The options for raising a policy matter for consideration by the Council are as follows:
+The options for raising a policy matter for consideration by the Community Board are as follows:

-- Socialise the idea with elected members; - Liaise with the Mayor or with the Chairperson of the appropriate committee.
-If it is agreed that the matter is one for political consideration, then the Mayor or Chairperson will request the Chief Executive to have the appropriate report compiled; - Follow the procedure for submitting a Notice of Motion.
-The procedure is outlined in the Council's Standing Orders.
+- (a) Socialise the idea with other Board members. - (b) Liaise with the Board Chairperson.
+If it is agreed that the matter is one for political consideration, then the Chairperson will discuss the matter with the Mayor or Chief Executive. - (c) The Board may make recommendations to the appropriate Council Committee or the Council on any policy matters.